BitMEX/node-redis-token-bucket-ratelimiter/README.md

   remaining: number,  // the number of tokens left in the bucket.
 Can be negative with `force`
   rejected: boolean,  // `true` if the request was rejected, `false` otherwise
   retryDelta: number, // if rejected, milliseconds to wait before making the next request
+                      // if not rejected, the milliseconds to wait before making a request
+                      // of the same amount again
   forced: boolean,    // if `true`, `force` was on (see `RollingLimiterOptions`) };
 ```